VisionR1/VisionR1/README.md

 ### Hi there 👋
+I’m looking to collaborate on translate Android apps.
 <!--
 **VisionR1/VisionR1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.